 BATTERIES AT A GLANCE

-First of all, how does a battery work?
+First of all, how does a vape battery work?
 Well, without getting too complicated, the battery is made up of stacked “cells.”
 Each cell has a negative terminal and a positive terminal immersed in an electrolyte solution.
 When you put your battery in a circuit, an interaction between chemicals occurs.
 This causes positively and negatively-charged ions in an electrolyte solution to want to move to a terminal on each side of the cell known as an “anode” (negative terminal) and a “cathode” (positive terminal).
 This movement of ions allows energy to flow to an external device, powering it.
 When you charge a battery, you reverse the chemical reaction used to discharge the cell, literally resetting the ions back to the way they were.
 Ultimately, a little is lost in the process of resetting each time you do it.
 Eventually, the chemical reaction will no longer occur.
 This is why batteries have to be replaced and cannot be recharged forever.

-So, there’s a lot of different numbers on a battery.
+So, there’s a lot of different numbers on a vape battery.
 What do they all mean?
 Let’s start with the number that determines the physical size of the battery.
 The number is 5 digits that together, spell out the dimensions.
 The first 2 are the battery’s diameter (in mm) and the last 3 are the battery’s height (in 10ths of a mm).
 So using an 18650 as an example: 18mm in diameter, 650 tenths of a mm (ie 65mm) in height.
 This is the first limitation to consider when selecting a battery for your device.
 In many ways, this will ultimately determine the capacity the battery can store.
 The chemistry inside is also a huge factor as two 18650 batteries can (and most likely will) have different internal designs but generally, the bigger the battery, the more cells you can fit inside.
 18650 is definitely the most popular, but other sizes exist for smaller or larger devices, so make sure your battery compartment will hold the size you want it to (measure it if you’re unsure).

 Next, there is a letter code that represents the chemistry interacting inside the battery.
 The ones we use in e-cigs are Lithium Ion Batteries which are inherently safe.
 The most common ones you’ll see (and want to use) are; IMR- Lithium Manganese and INR- Lithium Nickel.
 The nickel/manganese is what the cathode is made out of in these examples using these different materials yields different results.
 For example INR can typically have a higher capacity, but suffers from not being able to handle as high of a load as IMR.

-To talk more about batteries, we’ll need to define a couple words.
+To talk more about vape batteries, we’ll need to define a couple words.
 Electricity is a hard thing to describe, so most people find it helpful to compare it to something we can see.
 Imagine a series of pipes connected in a loop with water running through them while we define these words.

-the potential of electrical energy if it were allowed to flow fully.
+The potential of electrical energy if it were allowed to flow fully.
 Using our analogy, this would be the water pressure.

-he flow rate of the energy and is measured in Amperes.
+The flow rate of the energy and is measured in Amperes.
 Using the same example, amps would be the rate the water is flowing.

 A material’s opposition to electrical energy, measured in ohms.
 Again, using our example, this would be the the size of the pipe.